Pupil Premium Questions

 Click on the attachment below to see the strategy we have adopted at St Peter’s.

 St Peter’s success criteria will use both quantitative (hard data that can measured) and qualitative data (soft data where the effects are less tangible).

 Examples of quantitative data (hard data that can measured) may be pupils’ achievement in a particular subject, of their destinations after leaving St Peter’s and the number of extracurricular trips they attended.

 Examples of qualitative data (soft data where the effects are less tangible) may include feedback in pupil questionnaires, pupil council meetings, form discussion, Citizenship lessons, feedback, anecdotal evidence and successes outside of school.

 We evaluate the impact of our strategy in a range of ways.

-Senior teachers in charge of pupil premium (Mr Clinton and Miss Hall) meet on a half-termly basis.
+Senior teachers in charge of pupil premium (Mr Clinton and Ms Yanez) meet on a half-termly basis.
 Mr Clinton will feedback their findings to Mrs Murphy (Head Teacher).

 Teacher will receive training about our pupil premium strategy in their Monday period 6 CPD sessions.

-Heads of Department receive data about the performance of pupil premium pupils three times a year.
-In rigorous department reviews, they are expected to explain the extra support disadvantaged pupils have received.
-Teachers can apply for pupil premium grant via Miss Hall.
+Heads of Department have been trained how to monitor performance, progress and attainment of pupil premium pupils after each ‘data-feed’.
+In rigorous department reviews, they are expected to explain the extra support disadvantaged pupils have received and what the impact of these interventions has been.